pavr1/local/gateway-service/docs/Database.md

 - `expiration_date`: Expiration date for this specific ingredient batch (get from invoice detail, nullable)
 - `income_margin_percentage`: Configurable margin percentage (default 30%, from config)
 - `income_margin_amount`: Calculated margin amount (read-only)
-- `iva_percentage`: IVA tax percentage (default 13%, from config)
-- `iva_amount`: IVA tax amount (read-only auto-generated)
-- `service_tax_percentage`: Service tax percentage (default 10%, from config)
-- `service_tax_amount`: Service tax amount (read-only auto-generated)
-- `minimum_price`: Minimum acceptable price for income (previously calculated_price) - represents the minimum price needed to maintain profitability
+- `minimum_price`: Minimum acceptable price for income (cost + margin only) - represents the minimum price needed to maintain profitability
-- `maximum_price`: Maximum price ceiling (previously final_price) - represents the maximum price that can be charged
+- `maximum_price`: Maximum price ceiling (cost + margin only) - represents the maximum price that can be charged
 - `final_price`: User-editable final price - must be between minimum_price and maximum_price for income generation

 **Pricing Business Logic:**
-- **Minimum Price**: Represents the minimum acceptable price to maintain profitability (includes cost + margins + taxes)
+- **Minimum Price**: Represents the minimum acceptable price to maintain profitability (includes cost + margins only, no taxes)
-- **Maximum Price**: Represents the price ceiling based on market conditions and competitive pricing
+- **Maximum Price**: Represents the price ceiling based on market conditions and competitive pricing (cost + margins only, no taxes)
-- **Final Price**: User-editable price that determines actual selling price
+- **Final Price**: User-editable price that determines base selling price before taxes
   - Must be between minimum_price and maximum_price for income generation
   - Below minimum_price = expense (not allowed)
   - Defaults to maximum_price when existence is created
   - Can be adjusted by users within the valid range
+  - **Note**: Taxes (IVA and Service Tax) are calculated separately in the orders system

 ### Runout Ingredient Report Table
 **Purpose:** Track ingredient usage and runouts reported by employees.
 Updates existences table to reflect ingredient consumption.